 Elsewhere, the New Jersey Devils continued their season-long struggle with the shootout dropping a wild one to the Montreal Canadiens, 4-3.
 The Devils are now 0-5 in the shootout this season.
 The good news?
 They finally scored a goal in this one thanks to rookie Reid Boucher.

 All the NHL Scores

-The one play or moment from Tuesday that is going to be making headlines over the next couple of days.
+The one play or moment from Wednesday that will be making headlines over the next couple of days.